Financial-Times/origami/CONTRIBUTING.md

 ### Commit type prefixes

 The `type` can be any of `feat`, `fix`, `docs` or `backstage`.

-The prefix is used to calculate the semver release type for the PR that contains the commit, and what section of the release notes to place the commit message in.
+The prefix is used to calculate the semver release level, and the section of the release notes to place the commit message in.

 | **type**  | when to use                         | release level | release note section |
 | --------- | ----------------------------------- | ------------- | -------------------- |